Living with Endometriosis?

 A common treatment for endometriosis is surgery.
 The surgery is called a laparoscopy and it doesn’t cure you.
 It removes endometrial tissue and lesions, but they often come back and then you need another operation.

-I took this selfie before my last surgery.
 My uterus (womb) and colon (bowl) had become stuck together with scar tissue and I needed an operation to separate them.

 I might look okay, but having surgery is scary.
 Before every operation, I re-read the entire Harry Potter series of books.
 It takes me into another world and calms me down.

 Along with surgery, I’ve taken regular doses of painkillers since I was 20 to keep the pain at bay.
 I have pelvic floor physiotherapy to relax my muscles and lessen the pain.
 And I find an electrical heat pad is the best thing to ease tummy cramps.